Vyral/charlie-epstein-blog/_posts/2018-01-25-use-other-peoples-money-to-generate-paychecks-for-life.md

 In this series, we’ve been talking about how to get your employees engaged in saving for their retirement plan.
 Today’s topic is one of my favorites: something called “OPM.”

-Perhaps you remember the movie “Other People’s Money”, starring Danny Devito.
+Perhaps you remember the movie “Other People’s Money," starring Danny Devito.
 Well, **in the 401(k) plan, employees have the opportunity to capture other people’s money as well.**

 The first thing that I like to talk about with employees is that, in their 401(k) plans, they actually have two partners that contribute money to their plan: Uncle Sam (the government), and you (their employer).